Can I Claim a Secondhand Computer as a Work Expense?

 There are a number of work-related expenses you can claim when you’re self-employed in Ireland.

-If you're self-employed, for example own a business or work as a contractor or freelancer, then you can claim on the cost of new or secondhand equipment like a computer as a capital allowance.
+If you’re self-employed, for example, own a business or work as a contractor or freelancer, then you can claim the cost of new or secondhand equipment like a computer as a capital allowance.

-A capital allowance or deduction lets you write off the cost of an asset over a period of time.
+A capital allowance or deduction lets you write off the cost of an asset over some time.
 So for example, if you buy furniture or equipment for your office like desks or computers, you can claim these as capital allowances.
-If you can't provide the original market value of the equipment or furniture, then you can use the current market value.
+If you can’t provide the original market value of the equipment or furniture, then you can use the current market value.

 A capital expenditure is recorded as an asset, rather than charging it immediately to expense.